saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 When my name is googled I want to make sure that I am at the very top instead of some other people who share my name.
 In order to do that I need to set up a website that has great SEO, is fast, and is regularly updated-- such as a blog.

 ### Requirements:
--built from scratch, no frameworks
+-  built from scratch, no frameworks

--clean/minimalist/brutalist aesthetic
+-  clean/minimalist/brutalist aesthetic

 -fluid typography and flow on every device (better than responsive design)